DouglasDL28/Proyecto2_AED/README.md

 6. Press Windows + R on your keyboard, type "cmd" and press enter
 7. Type "python -m pip install Tkinter", press Enter and wait for install to finish
 8. Type "python -m pip install neo4j", press Enter and wait for install to finish
-9. Don´t close cmd just yet, we will use it later
+9. Close the cmd, we are done with it

 Now, onto Neo4J
 1. Click on "Add Graph" and select "Create Local Graph"